-The HOPWA grantee certifies thet:
+The HOPWA grantee certifies three

-Activities -- Activities funded under the program will meet urgent needs that are ont being met by available public and private sources.
+Activities -- Activities funded under the program will meet urgent needs that are not being met by available public and private sources.

-Rollding - Any building or seneture assisted onder that program shall be operated for the purpose specified in the consolidated plan:
+Building -- Any hullding or structure assisted under that program shall be operated for the purpose specified in the consolidated plan:

-1. For a period of not less fum 10 years in the case of assistance involving new construction, substantial rehabilitation, or acquisition of a facility.
+).
+For a period of not less than 10 years in the case of assistance involving new construction, substantial rehabilitation, or acquisition of a facility,

-2. For a period of not less than 3 years in the case of assistance involving non-substantial reliabilitation or repair of a huilding no structure.
+2. For n period of not less than 3 years in the case of assistance involving non-substitutial rehabilitation or repair of a building or structure